Economic analysis of climate change: Discount rates

 In Nordhaus' view, his descriptive approach translates that the impact of climate change is slow, thus investments in climate change should be on the same level of competition with other investments.
 He defines the discount rate to be the rate of return on capital investments.
 The DICE model uses the estimated market return on capital as the discount rate, around an average of 4%.
 He argues that a higher discount rate will make future damages look small, thus have less effort to reduce emissions today.
 A lower discount rate will make future damages look larger, thus put more effort to reduce emissions today.

 In Stern's view, the pure rate of time preference is defined as the discount rate in a scenario where present and future generations have equal resources and opportunities.
 A zero pure rate of time preference in this case would indicate that all generations are treated equally.
 The future generation do not have a "voice" on today's current policies, so the present generation are morally responsible to treat the future generation in the same manner.
 He suggests for a lower discount rate in which the present generation should invest in the future to reduce the risks of climate change.

 Assumptions are made to support estimating high and low discount rates.
 These estimates depend on future emissions, climate sensitivity relative to increase in greenhouse gas concentrations, and the seriousness of impacts over time.
 Long-term climate policies will significantly impact future generations and this is called intergenerational discounting.
 Factors that make intergenerational discounting complicated include the great uncertainty of economic growth, future generations are affected by today's policies, and private discounting will be affected due to a longer "investment horizon".

 Discounting is a relatively controversial issue in both climate change mitigation and environmental economics due to the ethical implications of valuing future generations less than present ones.
 Non-economists often find it difficult to grapple with the idea that thousands of dollars of future costs and benefits can be valued at less than a cent in the present after discounting.

 Economic barriers to addressing climate change mitigation

 Economic components like the stock market underestimate or cannot value social benefits of climate change mitigation.
 Climate change is largely an externality, despite a limited recent internalization of impacts that previously were fully 'external' to the economy.

-Consumers can and also are affected by policies that relate to e.g. ethical consumer literacy, the available choices they have, transportation policy, product transparency policies, and larger-order economic policies that for example facilitate large-scale shifts of jobs.
+Consumers can be affected by policies that relate to e.g. ethical consumer literacy, the available choices they have, transportation policy, product transparency policies, and larger-order economic policies that for example facilitate large-scale shifts of jobs.
 Such policies or measures are sometimes unpopular with the population.
 Therefore, they may be difficult for politicians to enact directly or help facilitate indirectly.

 Climate policies-induced future lost financial profits from global stranded fossil-fuel assets would lead to major losses for freely managed wealth of investors in advanced economies in current economics.